 Description:

-May 15-18, 2023 (Session I)
+May 20-23, 2025 (Session I)

-July 31 – August 3, 2023 (Session II) This class will be conducted from 0800-1700.
+July 28-31, 2025 (Session II) This class will be conducted from 0800-1700.

 This course is intended for the new or emerging leader, first-line supervisor, or mid-manager.
 Topics of instruction include self-assessment, situational leadership, employee motivation, problem-solving, decision-making, organizational behavior, organizational change, conflict resolution, officer wellness, leading your agency during an officer shooting incident, and a Chief Executive Panel.
-This year’s institute is two weeks Monday thru Thursday.
+This year’s institute is two weeks Monday through Thursday.
 Attendance to both is required.
 There is a $350.00 charge per student to offset the cost of the program.
 The cost for Non-Member Agencies is $500.00.
 If interested please register on our website at www.hrcjta.org.

 In-Service Credit: 34 Career Development/4 Legal/2 Cultural Diversity